 - All other students residing within the school system and children of full-time District employees have the next priority.

 Step 5: Waiting Lists Established - Students who are not assigned to a requested choice school will be placed on a waiting list for each requested school.
 If space becomes available at the requested school(s), students on the waiting list are assigned based on their established ranking from the waiting list.
-This process will continue through the first ten days of the 2021-22 school year.
+This process will continue through the first eight days of the 2022-23 school year.

 - Parents must provide transportation to/from school attending through Change in Assignment Choice.